sf-wdi-19-20/modules/w7_d4_2_testing/README.md

-## Rspec-rails
+## rspec-rails

 Rspec is a testing gem for Ruby.
-It helps us write tests that sound like user stories or planning comments ("This function should...").
-[Rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework specifically for Rails.
+It helps us write tests that sound like user stories or planning comments ("This function should..."). [rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework specifically for Rails.
 We'll use rspec-rails alone to test our models and controllers.

 ### Adding rspec-rails to Your Project

 1. Add rspec-rails to your Gemfile in the `development` and `test` groups:

-  *Gemfile*
   ```
    group :development, :test do
      gem 'rspec-rails', '~> 3.0.0'
    end
   ```

 1. Run `bundle install` in your Terminal so that rspec-rails is actually added to your project.